Le Sage's theory of gravitation: Laplace

 Partly in consideration of Le Sage's theory, Pierre-Simon Laplace undertook to determine the necessary speed of gravity in order to be consistent with astronomical observations.
-He calculated that the speed must be “at least a hundred millions of times greater than that of light”, in order to avoid unacceptably large inequalities due to aberration effects in the lunar motion.
+He calculated that the speed must be "at least a hundred millions of times greater than that of light", in order to avoid unacceptably large inequalities due to aberration effects in the lunar motion.
 This was taken by most researchers, including Laplace, as support for the Newtonian concept of instantaneous action at a distance, and to indicate the implausibility of any model such as Le Sage's.
-Laplace also argued that to maintain mass-proportionality the upper limit for earth's molecular surface area is at the most the ten-millionth of earth surface.
+Laplace also argued that to maintain mass-proportionality the upper limit for Earth's molecular surface area is at the most the ten-millionth of Earth's surface.
 To Le Sage's disappointment, Laplace never directly mentioned Le Sage's theory in his works.

 Kinetic theory

-Because the theories of Fatio, Cramer and Redeker were not widely known, Le Sage's exposition of the theory enjoyed a resurgence of interest in the latter half of the 19th century, coinciding with the development of the kinetic theory.
+Because the theories of Fatio, Cramer and Redeker were not widely known, Le Sage's exposition of the theory enjoyed a resurgence of interest in the latter half of the 19th century, coinciding with the development of the kinetic theory of gases.